plicease/rust-app-which/README.md

 ## TODO

  - better documentation in this README
- - tests for finding a file
+ - tests for finding / not finding a command
  - implement `--all` | `-a`